graphcore/examples/applications/popart/bert/bert_data/README.md

 **1) SQuAD Inference files**

-Google describe how to access SQuAD 1.1 files in its [BERT GitHub repository](https://github.com/google-research/bert).
+Google describes how to access SQuAD 1.1 files in its [BERT GitHub repository](https://github.com/google-research/bert).

 These commands can be used to download the SQuAD dev set and evaluation script: